-In practice, ANS analysis is performed on the patient.
+In practice, VNS analysis is performed on the patient.
 If good regulation with active parasympathetic nervous system is shown, no further measurement is required.

 However, if the measurement indicates a predominance of the sympathetic nervous system, the question is how much sympathicotonia has already manifested itself in the system.

-In order to answer this question, a second measurement is performed directly after the first measurement under paced breathing.
-ANS Analysis Professional shows the patient when and how long to inhale and exhale.
+To answer this question, a second measurement is performed directly after the first measurement under paced breathing.
+VNS Analysis Professional shows the patient when and how long to inhale and exhale.
 The ideal rate is 6 breath cycles per minute as described in the guidelines.
 In most patients, the 6 breathing rhythm results in the greatest stimulation of the parasympathetic nervous system.
 However, the breathing rhythm can also be individually adjusted from 4 – 10 breathing cycles per minute.

 Timed breathing should stimulate the parasympathetic nervous system, increase variability, and slow down the activity of the sympathetic nervous system.

 If the second measurement shows this improvement, the control and regulation is not yet permanently disturbed.

 On the basis of the measurement result, the patient can see for himself what influence the respiratory therapy has on his ability to regulate.

 The likelihood that the patient will continue to perform conscious breathing training (e.g., with Vagusvit) is greatly increased by visualization.

 If there is little or no improvement in autonomic regulation as a result of breathing, it can be assumed that regulation is permanently disturbed or that the patient is already in a state of regulatory rigidity (see picture on the right).